Our research takes place predominantly within large, cohesive groups.

-The Centre for Doctoral Training in Micro- and NanoMaterials and Technologies (MiNMaT) which offers a EngD programme.
+We host a prestigious EPSRC funded Centre for Doctoral Training, the Centre for Doctoral Training in Micro- and NanoMaterials and Technologies (MiNMaT) which offers an EngD programme.

 SCENARIO is a postgraduate centre in the Science of the Environment: Natural and Anthropogenic pRocesses, Impacts and Opportunities.
 The centre will play a major role in advancing the quantitative science of the environment, in understanding the interaction between people and environmental change, and in the exploitation of environmental science and engineering by industry and policy makers.

 As a SCENARIO PhD student based at the University of Surrey you'll have the opportunity to participate in our leading research.
 For available PhD studentships take a look at the SCENARIO NERC Doctoral Training Partnership website which is part of the University of Reading.

 View our courses by subject.

 We offer a number of specific project grants in the form of studentships.
 We also advertise on Jobs in Research, Science, Academic and related Professions and Find A PhD.

 These studentships are normally only open to UK and EU residents, and eligibility is explained in the advertisement.